harshthakur066/python-basics/README.md

 # python-basics

-Basic codes for python
+Basic code for python

-It is better to understand roots before AI and ML
+It is better to understand the roots before AI/ML